oracle/rwloadsim/rwl/test/TEST.md

 It should run without errors except during first execution of the 'drop user' command.

 Some tests require DRCP to be configured, which can be done using the cpool.sql script.
+If your database is a PDB, you need access to the root to start DRCP.
-Potentially modify the script and execute it as SYSDBA to start DRCP.
+Potentially modify the script cpool.sql and execute it as SYSDBA (in the root database) to start DRCP.

 Next modify the file testuserinfo.rwl such that it has the correct usernames and passwords for both a user with DBA privileges and the ordinary user just created.